 Maximum Length (characters) defines the maximum number of characters that can be entered in response boxes.
 Maximum value is 250 characters.

-Minimum score if attempted sets a positive value indicating the minimum score to be awarded if a learner attempted the question.
+Minimum points if attempted1 sets a positive value indicating the points to be awarded if a learner attempted the Question, regardless of a correct or incorrect response.

 Layout